Endeyr/cs50-final-project-music-discovery/README.md

 Install the dependencies: pip install -r requirements.txt

 Set the environment variables SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET with your Spotify Web API client ID and client secret.
+Set the SECRET_KEY in the .env with a random key.

 Run the server: python app.py